 [A person who uses the collective service mark of a [cooperative] [an association] [, or another collective group or organization] may be liable for damages.].

 Regarding a collective service mark, see Robi v.
 Reed, 173 F.3d 736, 739-40 (9th Cir.
-1999) (holding that musical group members, as collective owners of group’s service mark, do not retain right to use service mark when they leave group if members of original group continue to use service mark; manager of group, who was in position to control quality of its services, retained right to use service mark).
+1999) (holding that musical group members, as collective owners of the group’s service mark, do not retain the right to use the service mark when they leave the group if the members of original group continue to use service mark; manager of group, who was in a position to control the quality of its services, retained right to use service mark).

 Certification Mark for Goods Cases